j-rdel/netflix/README.md

 # Install the dependencies
 $ npm install
+# or
+$ yarn install

 # Runs the app in the development mode.
 $ npm start
+# or
+$ yarn install

-# Open http://localhost:3000 to view it in the browser.
+# Open http://localhost:3000 in your browser.

 ```
 ------